arizonaCameraLab/ASDP_Render_Module/README.md

 CMAKE_PREFIX_PATH to include it vc16/lib directory if it is placed elsewhere) and on Linux with `sudo apt install libopencv-dev`.

-If you want to build the OpenXR support on Linux to use Monado to drive an HMD, you need:
+If you want to build the OpenXR support on Linux to use Monado to drive an HMD (currently not completely implemented as of 6/2/2026), you need:
 - libopenxr-dev
 - libopenxr-loader1
 - libopenxr-monado